facebookresearch/hydra/website/docs/patterns/select_multiple_configs_from_config_group.md

 ### Implementation considerations

-A nested list in the Defaults List is interpreted as a list of non-overridable configs:
+A nested list in the Defaults List is interpreted as a list of non-overridable configs.
+The following two forms compose the same output:

 <div className="row">
 <div className="col col--6">